A frequency-independent bound on trigonometric polynomials of Gaussians and applications: Proof of Theorem

-To prove Theorem~\ref{thm:main_result}, we first recall from \cite[Remark~6.21]{HX19} that if we naively chaos expand the trigonometric function of the Gaussians on the right hand side of \eqref{e:main_expression} and use hypercontractivity to control the high moments of each term, then we will end up with a factor $e^{c (1+|\Btheta|)^2}$ for some $c>0$, where $|\Btheta| = |\theta_\fx| + |\theta_\fy|$.
+To prove Theorem~\ref{thm:main_result}, we first recall the results from \cite{HX19}. \cite[Remark~6.21]{HX19} told us that if we naively chaos expand the trigonometric function of the Gaussians on the right hand side of \eqref{e:main_expression} and control the high moments of each term, then we will end up with a similar bound to \eqref{eq:main_result} with a factor $e^{c (1+|\Btheta|)^2}$ for some $c>0$, where $|\Btheta| = |\theta_\fx| + |\theta_\fy|$.

-To remove this inverse Gaussian factor, in \cite{HX19}, the authors clustered the points with distance $(1+|\Btheta|)^2 \eps$ and perform a chaos expansion over the clusters.
-The choice of the clustering distance yields a pointwise bound with polynomial dependence on frequencies.
-In the case of one frequency, \cite{Xu18} obtained a frequency independent bound by making the clustering distance to be $L \eps$ for sufficiently large $L$ independent of the frequencies.
-This allows to cancel out the inverse Gaussian factor in the case of one frequency.
+To remove this inverse Gaussian factor, in \cite{HX19}, the authors clustered the points $\{x_i\}_{i=1}^{2n},\{y_i\}_{i=1}^{2n}$ into some clusters with radius $(1+|\Btheta|)^2 \eps$.
+Then we can take the points in the same cluster as the same point since the correlation of the Gaussian random variables $X_i,X_j$ in the same cluster can be bounded by $(1+|\Btheta|)^{-2}$ from below.
+We perform a chaos expansion over the clusters, which has less terms than direct chaos expansion.
+The choice of the clustering distance yields a similar bound to \eqref{eq:main_result} with a polynomial factor with respect to $\Btheta$.

+In the case of one frequency, \cite{Xu18} obtained a frequency-independent bound by making the clustering distance to be $L \eps$ for sufficiently large $L$ independent of the frequency.
+In this case, one obtains a Gaussian factor $e^{-C \theta^2}$ for a sufficiently large $C$ if $\vec{x} \in \sS_{2n}$.
+This allows to cancel out the inverse Gaussian factor $e^{c\theta^2}$ in the case of one frequency.
 The argument also applies to two-frequency situation if the two frequencies are close to each other, that is, $|\theta_\fx| \sim |\theta_\fy|$ in our situation.